geovedi/book-notes/2022/confidence-man.notes.md

   - Flags lowered to honor McCain's death; Trump wanted them raised, causing backlash.
   - McCain's opposition to Trump's policies and their clash during the 2016 election.
   - Anonymous op-ed from a White House official discussing internal resistance.
-  - Taylor's warning about Trump's leadership and the subsequent hunt for the author.
+  - Taylor's warning about Trump's leadership and the subsequent hunt for Haberman.
 - Trump's Involvement in Party Politics
   - Trump's involvement in party endorsements and conflicts within the Republican Party.
   - Trump's ambivalent attitude towards the Republican establishment and the party's leadership.